We may earn a commission when you buy through links in our articles. Learn more.

 At higher levels, you’ll gain access to area-of-effect attacks, like Maddening Darkness, as well as near game-breaking spells such as Foresight, which grants an advantage to every attack roll, ability check, and saving throw you perform over eight hours.
 Powerful stuff.

 You’ll also be making persistent use of your cantrips, even at higher levels – and the star of the show is undoubtedly Eldritch Blast 5e.
-The highest damage-dealing cantrip in the whole game – when combined with the Agonizing Blast invocation, which lets you add your Charisma modifier to the damage dealt on every use – its 1d10 force damage can be easily combined with other invocations and spells, like Hex, to massively bolster its utility.
+The highest damage-dealing cantrip in the whole game – when combined with the Agonizing Blast Invocation, which lets you add your Charisma modifier to the damage dealt on every use – its 1d10 force damage can be easily combined with other invocations and spells, like Hex, to massively bolster its utility.

 Besides that, you have some ‘back pocket’ options that are useful at times.
 Mage Hand 5e, which allows you to manipulate objects from a distance, can be vital for steering your party through the traps and puzzles of a dungeon, and Prestidigitation 5e can be shrewdly used to navigate entanglements of a more social variety.
 Or, consider Chill Touch 5e if you want more offensive options.

-Best race for Warlock 5e
+Best Warlock 5e races

 Any race that grants a natural Charisma boost will be an excellent choice.
 The Tiefling 5e is something of a go-to Warlock race for their +2 Charisma, as well as their access to a few racial Charisma-driven spells.
 Plus, their infernal heritage often closely aligns with the nefarious machinations of their patron, making for some accessible roleplay.